Generic name: vancomycin (injection) [ VAN-koe-MYE-sin ]

 What other drugs will affect vancomycin?

-Vancomycin can harm your kidneys.
-This effect is increased when you also use certain other medicines, including: antivirals, chemotherapy, injected antibiotics, medicine for bowel disorders, medicine to prevent organ transplant rejection, injectable osteoporosis medication, and some pain or arthritis medicines (including aspirin, Tylenol, Advil, and Aleve).
+Vancomycin can harm your kidneys, especially if you also use certain medicines for infections, cancer, osteoporosis, organ transplant rejection, bowel disorders, or pain or arthritis (including aspirin, Tylenol, Advil, and Aleve).

-Other drugs may interact with vancomycin, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Other drugs may affect vancomycin, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell your doctor about all your current medicines and any medicine you start or stop using.